Next Day Delivery on 1000s of products

 • Fastening torque, which is the force used to tighten bolts.

-The operator should always be cautious about the level of torque applied to a fastener and always adhere to manufacturer guidelines.
+The operator should always be cautious about the level of torque applied to a fastener and always adhere to the manufacturer's guidelines.
 If too much torque is applied to a fastener then it can strip threads and potentially damage components that are being fastened to.
-If too little torque is applied then bolts wont loosen.
+If too little torque is applied, then fasteners may not be properly secured.

 When fastening bolts, always finish with a torque wrench to ensure precise final tightening.